-Carbon accounting should accurately reflect how much renewable electricity a company uses.

-Ultimately, carbon accounting should provide companies and externals with a thorough and granular understanding of the company's climate impact and electricity consumption footprint.
-Annual accounting allows companies to claim renewable electricity that they do not use, which gives a wrong impression of the company's climate impact and distracts from the fact that the majority of companies still rely on carbon-intensive electricity grids.
+GHG emission accounting should accurately reflect how much renewable electricity a company uses.
+Ultimately, carbon accounting should provide companies and external observers with a thorough and granular understanding of the company's climate impact and electricity consumption footprint.
+Annual matching allows companies to claim renewable electricity that they do not use, which gives a wrong impression of the company's climate impact and distracts from the fact that the majority of companies still rely on carbon-intensive electricity grids.
 Accounting based on hourly matching more accurately reflects companies' electricity footprint.